Arau/hugo-docs-playground/layouts/partials/content/troubleshoot/mount-in-pod-stat.md

 ### Solution:

-Older versions of Kubernetes need to enable mount propagation as it is not by default.
-Most Kubernetes distributions allow to enable MountPropagation using FeatureGates.
+Older versions of Kubernetes need to enable mount propagation as it is not enabled by default.
+Most Kubernetes distributions allow MountPropagation to be enabled using FeatureGates.
 Rancher specifically, needs to enable it in the "View in API" section of your cluster.
 You need to edit the section "rancherKubernetesEngineConfig" to enable the Kubelet feature gate.